ll643/Lab-2/Lab 2 (Group3).md

 ```

 # Question 2
 ## What are some of the complicating factors you might find in attempting to remediate a lake using CaCO3?
-Below is a list of issues to consider.
-*extent of mixing
-*solubility of CaCO3 (find the solubility and compare with NaHCO3)
-*density of CaCO3 slurry (find the density of CaCO3)
+Below is a list of issues to consider: extent of mixing, solubility of CaCO3 (find the solubility and compare with NaHCO3), and density of CaCO3 slurry (find the density of CaCO3)

 One of the complicating factors that we might find in attempting to remediate a lake using CaCO3 is the extremely low solubility of CaCO3 in pure water (15mg/L) which would make it difficult to dissolve therefore making it not as effective of a remediating agent.
 In addition its solubility is variant with the temperature of the water (it is inversely proportional to temperature).
 In contrast, NaHCO3 is extremely water-soluble no matter the temperature of the water.
 However, it is important to note that due to this discrepancy, CaCO3 could potentially be more soluble than NaHCO3 if we are using cold water.
 Another complicating factor we must take into consideration is that fact that CaCO3 as a slurry is denser than NaHCO3 (2.74 g/cm3 vs 2.2g/cm3) and therefore would be more difficult to mix thoroughly throughout the lake.
 These factors should be kept in mind when deciding on a remediation process with CaCO3, as calcium carbonate is more selectively soluble and denser than NaHCO3.